tock/book/src/development/virtual.md

     and `set_phase()` need to be virtualized, and provided to virtual clients.
     `set_client()` needs to be adapted to support multiple simultaneous clients.

     Finally, virtual clients need a way to send and receive on the bus.
-Singly byte writes and reads are typically only used under the assumption that a single client is going to make multiple single byte reads/writes consecutively, and thus are inappropriate to virtualize.
+Single byte writes and reads are typically only used under the assumption that a single client is going to make multiple single byte reads/writes consecutively, and thus are inappropriate to virtualize.
 Instead, the virtual interface should only include `read_write_bytes()`,